top of page

 Masters Sportsperson of the Year

-The award recognises a Victorian masters athlete with a disability who has performed exceptionally, as evidenced by their sporting accomplishments.
+The award recognises a Victorian masters athlete with a disability who has demonstrated exceptional sporting performance and embodies the spirit of masters competition.

 Eligibility criteria

-• Nominees must have competed at masters-level competitions in their respective sport.
+• Nominees must have competed at masters-level competitions in their respective sport between 1 July 2025 to 30 June 2026.

 • Nominees must adhere to the classification standards for masters-level competition, as specified by the relevant sport governing body.